 Similarly, the post Why I’m optimistic about our alignment approach uses evidence about LLMs as a reason to believe that solving the AI alignment problem is achievable using current methods:

 A more theoretical argument called "alignment by default" offers an explanation for how AIs could easily and robustly acquire human values.
 This argument suggests that as an AI identifies patterns in human text, it doesn't just learn facts about values, but adopts human values as a natural abstraction.
 A natural abstraction is a high-level concept (e.g. "trees," "people," or "fairness") that different learning algorithms tend to converge upon because it efficiently summarizes a large amount of low-level data.
-If "human value" is a natural abstraction, then any sufficiently advanced intelligence might naturally gravitate toward understanding and representing our values in a robust and generalizing way as a byproduct of learning to understand the world.
+If "human values" are a natural abstraction, then any sufficiently advanced intelligence might naturally gravitate toward understanding and representing our values in a robust and generalizing way as a byproduct of learning to understand the world.

 The evidence LLMs offer about the tractability of AI alignment seems compelling and concrete.
 However, the arguments of IABIED are focused on the difficulty of aligning ASI, not contemporary LLMs and the difficulty of aligning ASI could be vastly more difficult.